USE AT YOUR OWN RISK

 - Continue north on SR 14 another 5.3 miles to a dirt road on the

 left.
 Turn left.
-This is 0.4 mile past the Homestead Cafe.
+This is 0.4 mile past Indian Wells, with a lodge and brewery.
 SR 14 is

 under construction.
 It may be necessary to continue farther north and